mhaeuser/TTool/scripts/cidoc.md

 - create a .gitlab-ci.yml at the root of the gitlab

-- create en eval script
+- create an eval script

 - create a docker file